 - Direct Consolidation Loans used to repay PLUS Loans made to your parents

-- Consolidated Subsidized Federal Stafford Loans from the FFEL Program
+- Consolidated Subsidized & Unsubsidized Federal Stafford Loans from the FFEL program

-- Consolidated FFEL PLUS Loans made to graduate or professional students
+- Consolidated FFEL PLUS Loans made to your parents and graduates or professional students

 - Consolidated FFEL Consolidation Loans not used to repay any PLUS loans made to your parents